 Genus: Citruse – Family: Rutaceae

-In Eastern tradition oranges are bring prosperity and good fortune.
-The Chinese word for tangerine means “luck.”
-In 17thcentury Europe, the sun-colored orange became associated with the legendary “golden apple” of love.
-Baroque painters featured them in portraits and still life’s as symbols of prosperity.
+The Chinese word for tangerine means, “luck.”
+In 17th century Europe, the sun-colored orange became associated with the legendary “golden apple” of love.
+Baroque painters featured them in portraits and still lives as symbols of prosperity.

-Its roots date back millions of years to the native citrons, pomelos, papeda and mandarins that grew in the Himalayan region.
+The roots of all citrus fruits date back millions of years to the native citrons, pomelos, papeda and mandarins that grew in the Himalayan region.
+Sweet oranges, Citrus sinensis, were first cultivated in China around 2500 BCE.
+The sweet orange is a hybrid between a pomelo, Citrus maxima and a mandarin, Citrus reticulata.
 Sweet oranges are the most cultivated fruit trees in the world and are divided into four classes: common oranges, blood oranges, navel oranges and acid-less oranges.

 Challenge: Becoming trite, apathetic, shriveled up or joyless.
-Allowing life’s challenges to define your pain versus seizing the wisdom that comes along with it.
+Allowing life’s challenges to define our pain versus seizing the wisdom that comes along with it.
+Dwelling in the past.